Frequently Asked Questions

 Implement robust error handling for number management:

-This example demonstrates how to catch and log errors during number processing.
-You should consider implementing specific error handling strategies based on your application's requirements.
-For example, you might want to return specific error codes or messages to the user.
+This example catches and logs errors during number processing.
+Implement specific error handling strategies based on your application's requirements, such as returning specific error codes or user-friendly messages.

 Performance Optimization

-These optimizations can significantly improve the performance of your application, especially when dealing with large volumes of phone numbers.
-You should also consider profiling your code to identify performance bottlenecks and optimize accordingly.
+These optimizations improve your application's performance when handling large volumes of phone numbers.
+Profile your code to identify performance bottlenecks and optimize accordingly.

 Additional Considerations